otaviojava/jcassandra-book/04-cql.md

 ### UPDATE

 To update, there is the `UPDATE` clause.
-In general, for Cassandra, it is nothing more than an `INSERT` with` WHERE`.
-As in `INSERT`, if the information exists, it will be updated, otherwise it will be overwritten.
-For example, given a simple family of librarian columns, your creation using the `UPDATE` clause would look like this:
+In general, for Cassandra, it is nothing more than an `INSERT` with `WHERE`.
+As in `INSERT`, if the information exists, it will be updated, otherwise, it will be overwritten.
+For example, given a simple family of librarian columns, your creation using the UPDATE clause would look like this:

-Creation of the librarian column family, as you can see, a librarian is inserted even using the `UPDATE` clause.
+Creation of the librarian column family, as you can see, a librarian is inserted using the `UPDATE` clause.

 ```sql
 DROP COLUMNFAMILY IF EXISTS library.librarian;